dvinubius/communist-backend/README.md

 ## Features

-The backend exposes 3 endpoints publicly:
+The backend runs on heroku and exposes 3 endpoints publicly:

 ### Current Mood